 Wedding venue marketing, Wedding Venue Sales, Wedding Venue Team

 You know that social media content is a key strategy to converting sales and convincing your new wedding and social events customers that you’re the venue for them.
-But, do you find that you are sometimes a little lacking in inspiration for what to write and schedule?
-It’s something I hear all the time from my venue clients.
-So, I’m here with a round-up of social media content that works:
+But, do you find that you are a little lacking in inspiration for what to actually write and schedule?
+It’s something I hear all the time from my clients especially right now in 2020 when we have a summer season minus those fresh weddings to talk about.
+So, I’m here with a round-up of social media for wedding venues that works:

 I bang on about this a LOT.
 When you’re selling a unique space and place, it’s not just about the place or space and its features.
 A big part of a client choosing to hire a venue is getting a feel for the people.
 The team who run it and bring it all together.
 Whether that’s your in-house team or your extended team of supplier partners.

 Make sure your faces and your stories are loud and proud.
 Get your chef team, your co-ordinator or your founders telling their stories.
 Share why and how you came to be a wedding and events venue.
 How you operate day-to-day and what makes you tick.
 What you love about weddings, for example, your favourite part of the planning or your favourite part of the day.
 This all makes very compelling social media for wedding venues.

 The days of Insta pretty and curated only images are over (phew!).
 Wedding audiences want authentic, real and insightful.
 They want to see what happens to make your venue what it is.
 Whether it’s your build projects.
 Your new bar installation.
 Your wedding team hard at work in the office.